|Call Us||(888) 299-7515||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 • Nature experiences at waterfalls, on the coasts and in wildlife refuges

-• Family adventures that include hikes, hot springs and tours
+• Family adventures that include hikes, outrigger canoes and tours

-• Stay at all-inclusive hotels and resorts and/or those that engage in environmentally sustainable practices
+• Stay at all-inclusive hotels and resorts and/or hotels that engage in environmentally sustainable practices

 Note: Please provide the activity choices for each person when making your reservation.
 Additional nights in Arenal and Manuel Antonio are also available, subject to availability.